-2.1.1 Eligibility practices to reduce barriers to enrollment
+- 2.1.1 Eligibility practices to reduce barriers to enrollment - a.

-a.
 Does the Lead Agency implement any of the following eligibility practices to reduce barriers at the time of initial eligibility determination?
-Check all that apply and describe those elements checked.

-i. \square Establishing presumptive eligibility while eligibility is being determined.
-Describe the policy, including the populations benefiting from the policy, and identify how long the period of presumptive eligibility is: Click or tap here to enter text.

-- ii. \times Leveraging eligibility from other public assistance programs.
+Check all that apply and describe those elements checked. - i. [x] Establishing presumptive eligibility while eligibility is being determined.
+Describe the policy, including the populations benefiting from the policy, and identify how long the period of presumptive eligibility is: Documentation of US Citizenship is required for each individual for whom child care is requested if they indicate they are a US Citizen on the application.
+Documentation of data of birth is also required for each child for whom child care assistance is requested.
+If the agency is unable to verify citizenship or a child's date of birth, verification shall be waived and a three- month reasonable opportunity period for the individual to provide the information shall be applied.
+If otherwise eligible, the applicant may be approved for assistance. - ii. [x] Leveraging eligibility from other public assistance programs.
 Describe: If any member of the nuclear family receives Cash Assistance, no financial eligibility determination is done.
 The nuclear family consists of the individuals who live together that are considered a family group.
 In addition, if a member of the nuclear family needs child care to participate in a Cash Assistance or Food Assistance work program, no application is required.
-For families participating in the Kansas Early Head Start Child Care Partnership program, Kansas Department for Children and Families' eligibility staff accept the financial eligibility determination of the Kansas Early Head Start Child Care Partnership grantee in determining eligibility for child care assistance. - iii.

-Coordinating determinations for children in the same household (while still ensuring each child receives 12 months of eligibility).
-Describe: When a family applies for child care assistance, financial eligibility is determined for the nuclear family, the individuals who live together that are considered a family group.
-Eligibility for all children for whom child care is requested is determined based on other eligibility factors and individual plans are written for each child who is eligible.
-The child care plans for each eligible child are then combined into one family plan, and one family share deduction (co-pay) is assigned based on income and family size. - iv.
-Self-assessment screening tools for families.
-Describe: Families using the self-service portal of the Kansas Eligibility and Enforcement System can access a screening tool to determine whether they may be eligible to receive child care assistance. - v. \Box Extended office hours (evenings and/or weekends). - vi. \boxtimes Consultation available via phone. - vii.
+For families participating in the Kansas Early Head Start Child Care Partnership program, Kansas Department for Children and Families' eligibility staff accept the financial eligibility determination of the Kansas Early Head Start Child Care Partnership grantee in determining eligibility for child care assistance. - iii. [] Coordinating determinations for children in the same household (while still ensuring each child receives 12 months of eligibility).
+Describe: - iv. [x] Self-assessment screening tools for families.
+Describe: Families using the self-service portal of the Kansas Eligibility and Enforcement System can access a screening tool to determine whether they may be eligible to receive child care assistance. - v. [] Extended office hours (evenings and/or weekends). - vi. [x] Consultation available via phone. - vii. [x] Other.

-Other.
 Describe the Lead Agency policies to process applications efficiently and make timely eligibility determinations: All applications shall be approved or denied on a timely basis except when a determination of eligibility cannot be made within the required period due to the failure of the applicant or a collateral to provide required information.
 Written notice must be given the applicant by the end of the required period giving the reason(s) for the delay.
 Applications for Child Care Assistance are to be processed within 30 days of the application date for all applications except those from families participating in the Kansas Early Head Start Care Partnership program, which are to be processed within 7 days.
-The application process is tracked and monitored by field supervisors through the business process model and use of various tracking tools.

-None.